-We all love the wonderful taste of halvah, that great Sephardi dessert classic confection starring Tehina paste and sold all over Israeli and Middle Eastern markets.
-But hardly ever get near it because of the prohibitive amount of sugar it contains.
-I tinkered with the flavors, using Tehina as my base, until I obtained this delicious and infinitely less sweet approximation, lightly sweetened with agave syrup.
+It all starts with tehina, the crushed sesame paste rock star.
+We all love the wonderful taste of halvah: the great Sephardi dessert classic confection starring Tehina paste and sold all over Israeli and Middle Eastern markets.
+We hardly ever get near it because of the prohibitive amount of sugar it contains.
+I tinkered with the flavors, using Tehina as my base.
+I ended up with this delicious and infinitely less sweet approximation.

 If you are making this treat on short notice and don’t have time to let the mixture firm up to shape halva bars, don’t worry about a thing: Pour the mixture into a serving bowl, and serve it with a spoon, which is the way I always serve it, never bothering to make halva bars.
 Great for sprinkling over yogurt too!

 I use it in both savory and sweet preparations.
 You will love my fish in tehina sauce!

 I make my Maple Halva Mousse with store-bought Halva, and stretch the flavors to the hilt to end up with another wonderful, not-too-sweet and healthy Halva dessert.